DemonExposer/OsNotifications/README.md

 ```

 Of course this works without flaws on Linux and MacOS, but not on Windows... <br/>
 If the application exits right after the `ShowNotification` call, the notification will not be shown on Windows, because of the asynchronous nature of Toast notifications.
 So, either don't display a notification just before exiting or just put a tiny delay (1000ms should be plenty) after the `ShowNotification` call.

+This library uses `Microsoft.Toolkit.Uwp.Notifications` to display notifications on Windows.
+This dependency is not shown in the NuGet package because referencing a Windows library statically from a cross-platform library is something I could not figure out how to do.
+So, the DLLs are included in the NuGet package for this library instead.
+If anyone has a better fix for this, let me know.

 ## Install
 In your .NET project, execute the following command: